 How much does it cost to discuss my business questions with an AZSBDC counselor?

 The information, management counseling and technical assistance services of the AZSBDC professional staff are provided at no charge.
 Any existing small business or aspiring entrepreneur in Arizona may receive free counseling assistance from a member of the AZSBDC Network.
 Minimal fees may be charged for workshops or other training programs.

 What qualifications do AZSBDC counselors have?

-The professional staff members of our 11 Centers and related service centers are highly skilled individuals who have significant experience in the private sector.
+The professional staff members of our 11 Centers and their related satellite centers are highly skilled individuals who have significant experience in the private sector.
 Many also have extensive management and financial consulting backgrounds.
-In addition to permanent staff, the SBDC also utilizes business owners, corporate executives, business school faculty, business school students, and other volunteers.
+In addition to permanent staff, the SBDC also utilizes business owners, corporate executives, business school faculty, business school students and other volunteers.

 Is the information that I discuss with the AZSBDC confidential?
 I will be providing financial and/or proprietary information about my business.

 All client information discussed by the client with AZSBDC personnel is confidential.
 All AZSBDC staff members are required to sign confidentiality statements and cannot discuss proprietary information about your business with anyone other than AZSBDC personnel or persons whom you so designate, in writing.